Mitsuriou/MFBO-Preset-Creator/README.md

 - [ ] Video tutorials (I am not sure I will ever do them)

 ### Graphical User Interface (GUI) improvements
-- [X] (1.7.3 & 1.7.4) Add a check system to know is the *"meshes/"* path is well filled and seems to be valid
+- [X] (1.7.4.0) Add a check system to know is the *"meshes/"* path is well filled and seems to be valid
-- [X] (1.9.0) Allow the user to type different paths for the body, hands and feet
+- [X] (1.9.0.0) Allow the user to type different paths for the body, hands and feet
-- [X] (2.0.0) Add compatibility with CBBE 3BBB SMP
+- [X] (2.0.0.0) Add compatibility with CBBE 3BBB SMP
-- [X] (2.0.0+) Add compatibility for all the most popular body types
+- [X] (2.x.x.x) Add compatibility for all the most popular body types

 ### New tools
-- [X] (1.9.0) Automatic conversion (choose a directory to automatically try to find where are located the meshes for the NPC that needs to be converted)
+- [X] (1.9.0.0) Automatic conversion (choose a directory to automatically try to find where are located the meshes for the NPC that needs to be converted)
-- [X] (2.6.0) Tool to help users to swap converted follower's textures in a simpler way.
+- [X] (2.6.0.0) Tool to help users to swap converted follower's textures in a simpler way.

 ### Other cool features and improvements
-- [X] (1.7.4) Add an option to disable the automatic opening of the generated folder, after a generation
+- [X] (1.7.4.0) Add an option to disable the automatic opening of the generated folder, after a generation
-- [X] (1.7.4) Be able to set a default export path that would be chosen automatically when the application launches
+- [X] (1.7.4.0) Be able to set a default export path that would be chosen automatically when the application launches
-- [X] (1.8.2) Be able to import a custom *female_skeleton.nif* file
+- [X] (1.8.2.0) Be able to import a custom *female_skeleton.nif* file
-- [X] (1.8.4) Be able to add BodySlide presets filters (currently, there are only "CBBE" and "MFBO")
+- [X] (1.8.4.0) Be able to add BodySlide presets filters (currently, there are only "CBBE" and "MFBO")
-- [X] (1.9.1) Be able to generate more then one preset in the output directory.
+- [X] (1.9.1.0) Be able to generate more then one preset in the output directory.
-- [ ] Batch conversion (multiple conversions at once)
+- [X] (ETA 3.1.0.0) Batch conversion (multiple conversions at once)

 ### Developer side
-- [X] (1.7.4) Change the source code auto-formatter for more compatibility with Visual Studio 2019
+- [X] (1.7.4.0) Change the source code auto-formatter for more compatibility with Visual Studio 2019
-- [X] (1.7.6) Splashscreen when the application is being launched
+- [X] (1.7.6.0) Splashscreen when the application is being launched
-- [X] (1.8.0) In-app update checker
+- [X] (1.8.0.0) In-app update checker
-- [X] (2.3.0) Executable installer
+- [X] (2.3.0.0) Executable installer
-- [X] (2.5.0) In-app automatic updater
+- [X] (2.5.0.0) In-app automatic updater

 # Mirrors
 The source code is available on: